Best Hikes in Leadville, Colorado

 If you are interested in railroad history hike the easy Colorado-Midland trail.
 The trail follows sections of the railroad bed of the first standard narrow gauge line to cross the Continental Divide and ends at the Hagerman Tunnel at 11,528-ft.
 Along the way the trail traverses pretty meadows, visits two small lakes and passes the remains of trestles, snow sheds, cuts through solid rock and the ruins of Douglass City, which housed immigrants that built the line.

 For a small town of just 2,600 people Leadville has a pretty good selection of lodging, restaurants and bars and retail shops.
 Accommodations range from small hotels and B&B’s in historic buildings to more modern motels.
 There is also a reasonable selection of vacation rentals, cabins and condos around town.

 If you prefer to camp there are large developed campgrounds at the Turquoise Lake Recreation Area and Twin Lakes Reservoir.
-The surrounding national forest also has plenty of established camping area along with opportunities for dispersed camping.
+The surrounding national forest also has plenty of established camping areas along with opportunities for dispersed camping.

 For a caffeine fix, baked goods and internet access check out City on a Hill at 508 Harrison.
 They also make breakfast and sandwiches for lunch.